ahonore42/Blockchain-OOP-JS/readme.md

 ## Closing

-If all of your tests pass successfully, congrats **you just built your first blockchain**!
+If all of your tests pass successfully, **you just built your first blockchain**!
 Let's build the next Bitcoin!

 ```
     ✓ It should extend ValidityChecker => Can access checkChainValid (2 ms)